Lupus and the Air You Breathe

 Second, the lungs can affect a person’s lupus – if it becomes a gateway for chemicals and other environmental factors that trigger inflammation or the autoimmune response.

-Either way, these pollutants can be found by wandering white blood cells and become the target of the immune response … and that might be the trigger that causes a lupus flare.
+Either way, these pollutants can be recognized by wandering white blood cells and become the target of the immune response … which could lead to an auto-immune response and end up the triggering a lupus flare.

 What are the most important pollutants to think about?